peerScholar Student Guide

 Tips

 • While completing the assignment, pay close attention to the submission dates.
-Instructors can either manually open and close phases on demand, or pre-schedule due dates so that phases open and close automatically.
-You will only be able to complete a phase when it is open.
+You will only be able to complete each phase when it is open.

-• For each phase, read any instructions and prompts closely.
-Instructors may provide a custom rubric to guide you, as you complete each part of the peer review process.
+• For each phase, read the instructions and prompts closely.
+Most instructors will provide a custom rubric to guide you in completing each part of the peer review process.

 Troubleshoot issues with handing in peerScholar work